×

 3. Mix wet ingredients together in a separate bowl.

 4. Add wet ingredients to the dry ingredients and mix thoroughly.
-Toss in any dried fruit or dark chocolate and mix together.
+Toss in any dried fruit or dark chocolate and mix together, it should be a sticky batter that sticks together.

 5. Evenly divide the batter using a spoon or ice cream scoop onto a baking sheet lined with parchment or silpat, then gently mash down on each circle since the cookies will not rise too much in the oven.